wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 2.15.3 =
+* Fixed javascript popup menus not showing up on posts that were longer then the display size.

 = 2.15.2 =
-- Fixed insert media button in WP3.9
+* Fixed insert media button in WP3.9

 = 2.15.2 =
-- Fixed special characters and paste as text buttons in WP3.9
+* Fixed special characters and paste as text buttons in WP3.9
-- Removed paste as word in WP3.9
+* Removed paste as word in WP3.9

 = 2.15.1 =
 * Added link to user profile page in the Just Writing settings page.